-We realise that an investment in this sector, focusing on the underprivileged and vulnerable, could have large impact on the well-being of the nation states themselves.
+We realise that investments in this sector, focusing on the underserved, would have large impact on the well-being of the communities and transform their lives.
 It is not coincidental that these were included in the erstwhile Millennium Development Goals (MDGs) and are now contained within Sustainable Development Goals (SDGs).
+To maximise health impact, we have integrated, multi-sectoral approaches to strengthen health systems, policy design, planning, service delivery, hospital management, demand generation and social behaviour change communication (SBCC), human resources in health, health financing and health, nutrition, water, sanitation and hygiene services improvement.

 To view complete project list, click here.